crawljax/crawljax/README.md

 ========

 Crawljax is a tool for automatically crawling and testing modern web applications.
-Crawljax can explore any JavaScript-based Ajax web application through an event-driven dynamic crawling engine.
+Crawljax can explore any ((even single-page dynamic JavaScript-based) web application through an event-driven dynamic crawling engine.
 It produces as output a state-flow graph of the dynamic DOM states and the event-based transitions between them.
 Crawljax can easily be extended through its easy-to-use [plugin architecture](https://github.com/crawljax/crawljax/wiki/Writing-a-plugin).